Emotionally Focused Couple Therapy (EFCT)

 (For a more in depth understanding of Polyvagal Theory please see my blogs from earlier this year).

-This of course makes sense from a Christian perspective as We are called to encourage one another.
-Hebrews 10.24.
-And Jesus calls us not to judge, just as he doesn't when we turn to him.
+This of course makes sense from a Christian perspective as we are called to love one another.

 Bible Quotations from the NIV.